-Never use any oil-based cleaner or wax on your guitar that as a raw wood finish.
+Never use any oil-based cleaner or wax on your guitar that has a raw wood finish.
 Such products may cause shiny spots on the guitar over time.
 Simply dampen a lint-free cloth with some water and rub down with a proper amount of elbow grease.

-If you to want to remove the heavy grim and give your guitar an entirely new and vibrant appearance, you will need to sand it down.
+If you want to remove the heavy grim and give your guitar an entirely new and vibrant appearance, you will need to sand it down.
 But, eliminating the natural patina may devalue your vintage guitar.

 Naphtha is a high-flash solvent and has a decent effect on the guitar body.
 It can be an excellent choice to lean the stubborn stuff.
 This light fluid is safe for cleaning vintage guitars.

 Dish soap and water can be best for cleaning such guitars.
 Spray some solution on the cleaning cloth and wipe and rub-down the neck, back, soundboard and sides.
 The cleaning neck will help in better playability.